-Only four new studies evaluating detection rates of syphilis using specific screening intervals in MSM or HIV positive populations, three studies of the diagnostic accuracy of screening tests, and two studies of the accuracy of testing sequence met inclusion criteria.
+Only four new studies evaluating detection rates of syphilis using specific screening intervals in MSM or HIV-positive populations, three studies of the diagnostic accuracy of screening tests, and two studies of the accuracy of testing sequence met inclusion criteria.
 No studies evaluated the effectiveness of screening for syphilis, the effectiveness of risk assessment instruments or risk stratification methods, or the adverse effects of screening.
 There were no studies of adolescent populations.
-Results from four observational studies indicate that screening MSM or HIV positive males for syphilis every 3 months may improve detection of early syphilis, newly acquired syphilis, early latent syphilis, and early syphilis among higher risk MSM.
-Screening with treponemal or non-treponemal tests is accurate for diagnosing syphilis in asymptomatic individuals (sensitivity >85%, specificity >91% for non-treponemal and treponemal tests in most studies), but requires confirmatory testing.
+Results from four observational studies indicate that screening for syphilis in MSM or men living with HIV every 3 months may improve detection of early syphilis, newly acquired syphilis, early latent syphilis, and early syphilis among higher-risk MSM.
+Screening with treponemal or nontreponemal tests is accurate for diagnosing syphilis in asymptomatic persons (sensitivity >85% and specificity >91% for nontreponemal and treponemal tests in most studies) but requires confirmatory testing.
 Further research is needed to understand the impact of screening for syphilis on clinical outcomes; effective screening strategies, including reverse sequence screening, in various patient populations; and harms of screening.